MagicMirrorOrg/MagicMirror/.github/ISSUE_TEMPLATE/custom.md

 If you are facing an issue or found a bug while running MagicMirror² inside a Docker container please create an issue in the corresponding repository:
 [https://gitlab.com/khassel/magicmirror](https://gitlab.com/khassel/magicmirror)

+## I'm having troubles installing or configuring foreign modules

+Please open an issue in the module repository or ask for help in the [forum](https://forum.magicmirror.builders/)

 ---

 ## I found a bug in MagicMirror